fhiso/legacy-format/serialization-redux.md

 ### String to octets  {#string2octet}

-Given a string and character encoding, the string is converted into a sequence of octets as specified by that encoding.
+Given a *string* and character encoding, the *string* is converted into a sequence of octets as specified by that encoding.
-It is RECOMMENDED that the encoding used should be able to represent all code points within the string.
+It is RECOMMENDED that the encoding used should be able to represent all code points within the *string*.
 Any code points that cannot be directly represented as octets within the character encoding SHALL be encoded as follows:

-1. Replace the codepoint with the string made of
+1. Replace the codepoint with the *string* made of
     1. The three characters U+0040, U+0023, and U+0055 (i.e., "`@#U`")
     1. A hexadecimal encoding of the code point
     1. The two characters U+0040 and U+0020 (i.e., "`@ `")
-1. Encode the string with the character encoding
+1. Encode the *string* with the character encoding

 {.note} While GEDCOM has provision for escaping unecodable code points, it does provide an "escape" construct `@#[^@]*@` which this addition uses.
 GEDCOM also does not define what is done with unknown code points, so the above definition does not violate what GEDCOM requires.